omniskop/lecture-devops-app/README.md

 *NOTE (1): only demonstrates a use case during local development and are not meant to run in any other context (e.g. automation)*
 *NOTE (2): it might be desired to first start a database service (e.g. `make dev-start-db`)*

-* builds client (see `make build`)
+* builds client
-* starts server in development mode and with development configuration
+* starts server in development mode with development configuration

 #### `make run`